Rayckey/XR1_vrep_ros/README.md

 ##Inverse Kinematics (Generated in V-REP)
 5. Switch to Inverse Kinematics Mode by changing the combobox next to the `Start Simulation` button
-6. The Right Hand Side allow manipulation of the End Effector
+6. The Right Hand Side allow manipulation of the End Effector OR just manipulate the `Left_Tip_Target` or `Right_Tip_Target` Dummies on V-REP simulation

 ##Finger Manipulation
 7. The lower Group allow simple finger control